ci-group/revolve2/docs/source/physical_robot_setup/index.rst

 ----------------------------------
 Preparation + Install the Hardware
 ----------------------------------
-Instructions about the assembly of robots can be found in the *how-to-build-a-modular-robot-guide*.
+Instructions about the assembly of robots can be found in the *how-to-build-a-modular-robot-guide* (TODO will add this guide soon) .
 Firstly make sure to have all the materials necessary to build the physical robot.

 For any type of hardware, there are some required items: